michaelvlaar/openfaas-cloud-functions/README.md

 ### Payload

-An example payload with the GPS coordinate of Amsterdam.
+An example payload with the GPS coordinate of Amsterdam:

 **Request**
 ```